-When the borders closed in early March, Greece was left with no mechanism to responsibly handle the flow of nearly 4,000 asylum seekers arriving daily from Turkey, creating an immediate humanitarian crisis.
-By the time the EU-Turkey deal went into effect, March 20, 2016, there were already over 50,000 asylum seekers stuck in Greece living in the most inhumane conditions imaginable without any information of what their futures held.
+When the borders closed in early March, Greece lacked a mechanism to responsibly manage the influx of nearly 4,000 asylum seekers arriving daily from Turkey, leading to an immediate humanitarian crisis.
+By the time the EU-Turkey deal went into effect on March 20, 2016, over 50,000 asylum seekers were already stuck in Greece, living under deplorable conditions with no information about their futures.

 We can all relate to the pain that being separated from a child, husband, father or brother causes.
 How can we criminalize and turn our back on innocent victims of war?
 There is no question that these families are no longer able to return to their homes and should be reunited with their loved ones and treated with dignity while awaiting reunification.